skrumblenetwork/cerebro/README.md

 <img src="https://raw.githubusercontent.com/skrumblenetwork/cerebro/master/img/SKM_Logo_black.png" width="30%" height="30%">

-# Blockchain Visualizer
+# Cerebro: Blockchain Visualizer

-Skrumble Networks blockchain visualizer pulls data in real time from blockchains, takes that information and represents each transaction as a circle, whose size scales with value.
+Skrumble Network's Cerebro is blockchain visualizer that pulls data in real time from our blockchain, takes that information and represents each transaction as a circle, whose size scales with value.
 Once a block is confirmed all the transactions are sent to that block, and it rides away.
-You can also view idividual transaction values, average block time, and transactions per second.
+You can also view individual transaction values, average block time, and transactions per second.
 <br>

 <p>